Aleutian Islands campaign: Resettlement of the Unangax

 In the spring of 1944 the surviving residents of the Pribilofs were allowed to return home, while the remaining villagers were moved back in the spring of 1945 and the camps were dismantled.

 The villagers of Saint Paul and Saint George were returned to their islands and were able to largely resume life as before.

 While the residents of Nikolski were able to return to their village and resume life as before the other villagers were not so lucky.
 Atka Island had a military base and airstrip built close to the village which made it a target for the Japanese during the war and when the villagers returned the village was destroyed.
 The residents of Unalaska returned to a profoundly changed village with a large number of military installations.

 The government did not allow the communities of Attu, Kashega, Biorka and Makushin to return to their villages because the cost of restoring their destroyed villages was deemed too great and they were forced to amalgamate into the other Unangan communities.

 Of the 831 Unangax relocated to the camps in Southeast Alaska, 85 perished from the poor conditions.

-Following the war, as part of the Treaty of San Francisco, the Japanese government offered the surviving residents of Attu reparations of $4,000 per year for three years, however some refused as the they deemed their treatment too awful to be compensated with money; and the Japanese never compensated the families for the deaths in captivity as well as the loss of land and property.
+Following the war, as part of the Treaty of San Francisco, the Japanese government offered the surviving residents of Attu reparations of $4,000 per year for three years, however some refused as they deemed their treatment too awful to be compensated with money; and the Japanese never compensated the families for the deaths in captivity as well as the loss of land and property.